cmudig/cmudig.github.io/_courses/2019-spring-ds-vis.md

 The volume and complexity of data continues to increase in the world around us, including science, business, medicine, social media and everyday human activity.
 This course aims to expose students to data science and visual representation methods and techniques that increase the understanding of complex data.
 Proper data science and visualizations will not only present an interpretation of data, but do so by improving comprehension, communication, and decision making.
 In this course, students will learn about the fundamentals of data science, machine learning, perception, the theory of visualization, and good design practices for data visualization.
 The course will also provide hands-on experience on the process of data communication, from initial data analysis, to identifying appropriate data science techniques, to crafting informative visualizations using tools.

-This course will also focus on small data, by which I mean datasets that fit within a spreadsheet or within a computer’s memory.
+This course will also focus on small data, by which I mean datasets that fit within a spreadsheet or within a computer's memory.
 It will focus on techniques rather than on technologies.
 While software is an essential part of data science and visualization, the goal of this course is to focus on analyzing and communicating information to people, and specific software is merely one means to an end.

 At the end of this course, you will: